dayvster/react-kata/README.md

 **Why this exists:**

 After years of building React apps, I found myself constantly rewriting the same hooks for state, effects, events, and more—across nearly every project.
 Instead of reinventing the wheel each time, I decided to gather, refine, and open source my favorite utilities in one place.
-React Kit is for anyone who wants reliable, well-tested hooks that just work, so you can focus on building features instead of boilerplate.
+React Kata is for anyone who wants reliable, well-tested hooks that just work, so you can focus on building features instead of boilerplate.

 **React Utils** is a growing collection of modern React hooks for state, effects, events, storage, and more.
 Designed for clarity, performance, and real-world use—with a clean API, SSR compatibility, and TypeScript support.
 Save time, avoid boilerplate, and ship faster.

 ---

 ## 📦 Installation